Alipsa/munin/README.md

 # Version history

+### 1.1.5-SNAPSHOT
+- Bump versions for jquery, spring boot, cronutils, liquibase, spotbugs-annotations, junit
+- Load javascripts at the end of the body instead of in the header - should give a slight perceived speed increase

 ### 1.1.4
 Fix regression bug introduced in 1.1.3 where jquery update was not handled properly in the header.